Streptococcal pharyngitis: Complications

+Some researchers have suggested that infection can cause a sudden-onset condition in children related to OCD and Tourette's syndrome called PANDAS syndrome, but the existence of this condition is controversial and it does not appear in most diagnostic manuals.

 The economic cost of the disease in the United States in children is approximately $350 million annually.

 Epidemiology

 Pharyngitis, the broader category into which Streptococcal pharyngitis falls, is diagnosed in 11 million people annually in the United States.
 It is the cause of 15–40% of sore throats among children and 5–15% in adults.
 Cases usually occur in late winter and early spring.